haooowu/PeerTransfer/README.md

-# PeerTransfer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can check available scripts and from the [official documents here](https://create-react-app.dev/docs/getting-started).

 ## About

 The motivation behind this project is for me to effortlessly transfer files and share between my devices without login into any other third-party service.